HOW DO I IDENTIFY THE DIFFERENT LUCANUS SPECIES?

 In Europe, five different Lucanus species occur, L. cervus, L. (Pseudolucanus) barbarossa, L. pontbrianti, L. tetraodon and L. ibericus.
 Not all species share the same geographical distribution so depending on the location of your transect walk you will be able to find one or more Lucanus species.

 For transects where multiple species occur we have a detailed description and identification key of each species below.
+In the Iberian peninsula, you can even encounter four different Lucanus species, for which this leaflet was made.

 If you still have trouble identifying these specimens don’t hesitate to ask for help from the country responsables.
 When monitoring a transect, it can be extremely difficult to determine the different Lucanus species, specially when an animal is in flight!
 In this case you can note the unidentified specimen as Lucanus spec.